 If you’ve been injured in an accident, you might be worried about how much it will cost you to hire an attorney.
 Fortunately, same as with most personal injury lawyers, we charge our fees on a contingency basis.

 This means that you only pay us after we’ve successfully won your case.
-We will deduct a certain percentage from your settlement amount to cover our services.
+We will deduct a certain percentage from your settlement amount to cover our own legal services alone.
 Thus, you don’t have to worry about making any upfront payments.

 Why Do I Need a Columbus Personal Injury Lawyer?

-As mentioned earlier, one of the most important steps after being involved in an accident is hiring a personal injury lawyer and there are compelling reasons behind this.
+As mentioned earlier, one of the most important steps after being involved in an accident is hiring a personal injury attorney and there are compelling reasons behind this.

 As part of settlement and case preparation, your attorney will investigate your case and perform discovery.
 This can involve hiring expert witnesses and gathering as much relevant evidence as possible for your case.